istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 $ istioctl manifest generate <your original installation options> | kubectl delete -f -
 {{< /text >}}

-The control plane namespace (e.g. `istio-system`) is not removed for safety reasons.
+The control plane namespace (e.g. `istio-system`) is not removed so you can inspect the contents, in case the previous command didn't function as expected.
 If you desire you can remove it as an additional uninstall step:

 {{< text bash >}}
 $ kubectl delete namespace istio-system